JoseLion/pong/README.md

-# pong
+# Pong

 A remake of the classic Pong game written in C++ with RayLib